reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 One of my previous supervisors exhibited these traits:
 - Lack of communication
 - Treating people unfairly, playing favorites
 - Being unavailable.
 On the rare occasions I saw her at work, she began every conversation with “I am so busy, I am so overwhelmed at work….”
-That does not invite discussion.
+That does not invite any fruitful discussion.

 With my meetup co-organziers, whom I have been mentoring for the past year, I have adopted the following behavior:
 - Communicate regularly